varnish/Varnish-Book/varnish_book.rst

       The macro ${bad_ip} translates to 192.0.2.255.
       This IP address is for test use only, and it is used here because we do not need a backend to set parameters in Varnish.
-      However, we must always declare at least one backend.
+      However, we must always declare at least one backend when ``varnishd`` is to be started.

    .. note::